Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/02-RNAsequencing_methods_etc.md

 ---

-This episode gives an overview of RNA sequencing methodology.
+This episode gives an overview of what is RNA.

 <figure>
   <img src="{{ page.root }}/fig/central_dogma.png" style="margin:10px;height:300px" align="center"/>